kubeflow/website/content/en/docs/external-add-ons/kserve/migration.md

 Group leads.

-This doc explains how to migrate existing inference services from KFServing to KServe without downtime.
+This doc explains how to migrate existing InferenceServices from KFServing to KServe without downtime.

 !!! note
-    The migration job will by default delete the leftover KFServing installation after migrating the inference services from `serving.kubeflow.org` to `serving.kserve.io`.
+    The migration job will by default delete the leftover KFServing installation after migrating the InferenceServices from `serving.kubeflow.org` to `serving.kserve.io`.

 ### Migrating from Kubeflow-based KFServing